 Rushing back to what was simply because of an artificial timeline isn’t a recipe for success.
 Resist the pressure to run quickly toward what is safe and predictable.
 Give yourself and those around you time to really get ready for the new world that awaits you.

 Kick Conventional Wisdom to the Curb

 Encourage yourself and others to ask the hard questions about what was and wasn’t working for you as a person, a team and an organization.
 Learn from experts outside your industry to generate better and more innovative ideas as you design what the future will look like for you professionally and the organization as a whole.

 Don’t become frustrated when things aren’t moving as quickly as you think they should.
 Celebrate small wins and steadily build on success.
 You and those around you will meet your long-term goals more quickly if you view progress incrementally.

 Encourage Patience and Perseverance

-Remember everyone is still struggling to come out the other side of this.
+Remember, everyone is still struggling to come out on the other side of this.
 Not everyone will emerge at the same pace.
-Encourage everyone to have patience and compassion with themselves and others.
+Encourage everyone to have patience and compassion for themselves and others.
 Perseverance and patience are the keys to coming back together stronger and motivated to achieve new things together.